lorenjskinker/skinker-podcast-moves/moves.md

 - One-on-one therapy session with a recovering military client ("Homecoming")
 - A newly promoted submarine captain calling his crew ("A Drop")
 - Two men secretly scheming behind the captain's back ("A Drop") Another important factor of podcasts is a character's tone of voice.
 Without being able to see any types of body language, actors have to portray emotions through not only what they say, but how they say it.
+In my opinion, this requires the actors to play their roles with vivacity, making podcasts more entertaining.